Haitian Creole

+The three main dialects of Haitian Creole are the Northern, Central, and Southern dialects; the Northern dialect is predominantly spoken in Cap-Haïtien, the Central in Port-au-Prince, and the Southern in the Cayes area.

 The language emerged from contact between French settlers and enslaved Africans during the Atlantic slave trade in the French colony of Saint-Domingue (now Haiti) in the 17th and 18th centuries.
-Although its vocabulary largely derives from 18th-century French, its grammar is that of a West African Volta-Congo language branch, particularly the Fongbe and Igbo languages.
-It also has influences from Spanish, English, Portuguese, Taino, and other West African languages.
-It is not mutually intelligible with standard French, and has its own distinctive grammar.
-Haitians are the largest community in the world speaking a modern creole language, according to some sources.
-However, this is disputable, as Nigerian Pidgin, an English-based Creole language, is attested by some sources to have a larger number of speakers than that of Haitian Creole and other French-based Creole languages, particularly if non-native speakers are included.
+Although its vocabulary largely derives from 18th-century French, its grammar is that of a West African Volta–Congo language branch, particularly the Fongbe and Igbo languages.
+It also has influences from Spanish, English, Portuguese, Taíno, and other West African languages.
+It is not mutually intelligible with standard French, and it also has its own distinctive grammar.
+Some estimate that Haitians are the largest community in the world to speak a modern creole language; others estimate that more people speak Nigerian Pidgin.

-The usage of, and education in, Haitian Creole has been contentious since at least the 19th century.
-Some Haitians view French as a legacy of colonialism, while Creole has been maligned by francophones as a miseducated person's French.
+Haitian Creole's use in communities and schools has been contentious since at least the 19th century.
+Some Haitians view French as inextricably linked to the legacy of colonialism and language compelled on the population by conquerors, while Creole has been maligned by Francophones as a miseducated person's French.
 Until the late 20th century, Haitian presidents spoke only standard French to their fellow citizens, and until the 21st century, all instruction at Haitian elementary schools was in modern standard French, a second language to most of their students.

-Haitian Creole is also spoken in regions that have received migration from Haiti, including other Caribbean islands, French Guiana, France, Canada (particularly Quebec) and the United States.
+Haitian Creole is also spoken in regions with Haitian immigrant communities, including other Caribbean islands, French Guiana, Martinique, France, Canada (particularly Quebec) and the United States (including the U.S. state of Louisiana).
 It is related to Antillean Creole, spoken in the Lesser Antilles, and to other French-based creole languages.

 Etymology

-The word creole comes from the Portuguese term crioulo, which means "a person raised in one's house", from the Latin creare, which means "to create, make, bring forth, produce, beget".
+The word creole comes from the Portuguese term crioulo, which means "a person raised in one's house" and from the Latin creare, which means "to create, make, bring forth, produce, beget".
 In the New World, the term originally referred to Europeans born and raised in overseas colonies (as opposed to the European-born peninsulares).
-To be "as rich as a Creole" at one time was a popular saying boasted in Paris during the colonial years of Saint-Domingue, for being the most lucrative colony in the world.
-The noun Creole eventually came to denote mixed-race Creole peoples and their mixed Creole languages.
+To be "as rich as a Creole" at one time was a popular saying boasted in Paris during the colonial years of Haiti (then named Saint-Domingue), for being the most lucrative colony in the world.
+The noun Creole, soon began to refer to the language spoken there as well, as it still is today.